Mullion Cove: History

 Cornwall was not well-defended at that time and was a long way from the seaborne navy at Plymouth and London.
 It was important to provide an early warning system and this attack led to the creation of a "Ring of Fire" along the north and south coasts and around Mount's Bay.
 A series of beacons were created at high vantage points around the Lizard and Mount's Bay.
 These were also to be manned at night and lit at the first sign of invasion.
 Mullion Cove, commanding a superb view of Mounts Bay was selected as one of the beacon sites, close to what is now the current site of the Mullion Cove Hotel.
-In 1743, Captain Taylor of the Daking en route from Chester to London reported that he was chased by a Spanish privateer and managed to get under the defence of the cannon in Mount's Bay.
+In 1743, Captain Taylor of the Daking en route from Chester to London reported that he was chased by a Spanish privateer and managed to get under the defense of the cannon in Mount's Bay.

-There may even have been a cannon near to the site on Henscath as there is today to provide additional defence.
+There may even have been a cannon near to the site on Henscath as there is today to provide additional defense.
 A story emerged that one night an old man employed as a night watchman, saw a boat come into view heading for the landing area.
 Taken aback he shouted down to what was actually a fishing boat returning home late.
-He shouted "who goes here?" to the occupants of the boat and received the reply "Fish and Panniers.”
+He shouted "Who goes here?" to the occupants of the boat and received the reply "Fish and Panniers."
 Being confused and surprised he interpreted the reply as "French and Spaniards" and immediately panicked before rushing off to light the Beacon fearing an enemy attack was imminent.
 The sky was soon lit up and seen by other Beacon watchers who lit their own Beacons as instructed and before long the "Ring of Fire" was ablaze, putting the local Cornish populace into a fearful state for their lives and ready for an invasion: We can only guess at how long it took for the true story to come out and the embarrassment caused.
 Although there has been a fishing cove at Mullion for several hundred years a small seine fishery began in the early 1700s with fish being processed at Newlyn.